Before you land in Kunming, are picked up and driven to Keats, it’s important to have a plan of action when it comes to how to study Chinese.

 At Keats School, we focus on intensive one-on-one classes.
-We see the most success with these classes and 40% of students come back for a second time after going through intensive one-on-one.
+We see the most success with these classes, and 40% of students come back for a second time after going through intensive one-on-one.

 So, this is a great tip for learning Mandarin.
 Take intensive one-on-one classes instead of signing up for a university course or a big group learning class!

-We wrote blog posts about why it’s the easiest way to Learn Mandarin in China and why it’s the best study abroad program in China.
+We wrote blog posts about why it’s the easiest way to learn Mandarin in China and why it’s the best study abroad program in China.

 We have very high standards at Keats when it comes to our teachers.
-Teachers go through a strict interview process, and they must have a bachelor degree in teaching Chinese as a foreign language or English.
+Teachers go through a strict interview process, and they must have a bachelor’s degree in teaching Chinese as a foreign language or English.

 A couple of tips for studying Chinese is taking it outside of Keats School.
-When you’re not studying, go out in Kunming and explore the city.
+When you’re not studying, go out to Kunming and explore the city.
 Use the language skills that you learned that day to practice.

 The locals are extremely nice here and will appreciate you trying to learn the language.
 Don’t be alarmed if they correct you.
-Take this as help and make a mental note of the correction they gave you.
+Take this as helpful and make a mental note of the correction they gave you.

-We love that our students spend time outside of the Keats classroom because we know hands-on learning and experiences are great ways to engrain the language into the student.
+We love that our students spend time outside the Keats classroom because we know hands-on learning and experiences are great ways to engrain the language into the student.